siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 ```
 {% endraw %}

-I don't need a `<picture>` tag because Cloudinary can automatically serve the best image format based on the user's browser through the [f_auto transformation](https://cloudinary.com/documentation/image_transformations#automatic_format_selection_f_auto).
+I don't need a `<picture>` tag.
+Cloudinary can serve the best image format based on the user's browser through the [f_auto transformation](https://cloudinary.com/documentation/image_transformations#automatic_format_selection_f_auto).

 <aside>If you found this article helpful, you can <a href="https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/oq6yrskcixnvxvj1ofc0">sign up for a free Cloudinary account</a> with this link, and I'll get a few extra Cloudinary credits per month.</aside>

 ### Shortcodes

-For the shortcodes, I gave them smart default widths based on the styles for my site, but I allow an optional parameter to set them when I invoke the shortcode.
-The first step is to set all of our constants:
+I gave the shortcodes smart default widths based on the styles for my site, but I allow an optional parameter to set them when I invoke the shortcode.
+The first step is to set our constants:

 ```javascript
 // _11ty/shortcodes.js